ZGZOO/totoro/README.md

 ### Purpose:

-- Promote Studio Ghibli to gain more recognition from the audience.
+- Promote Studio Ghibli to gain more recognition from the audience
-- Enable users to quickly find all films and characters made by Studio Ghibli and read plot summaries of films.
+- Enable users to quickly find all films and characters made by Studio Ghibli and read plot summaries of films
-- Accessible to different devices with a mobile-first responsive layout.
+- Accessible to different devices with a mobile-first responsive layout

 ### Tools used: